mjmlab/protocols/electrocompetent-cells.md

 **Day 2**
 1. Inoculate 500 ml SOC with 500 μl overnight culture and grow at 37°C until OD600 = 0.5 (approximately 3-4 hours).
 2. Cool culture quickly in an ice-water slurry.
-3. Divide culture into the three chilled biobottles.
+3. Divide culture evenly into the three chilled biobottles.
 4. Pellet at 4000 x g, at 4°C for 15 min.
 Use Biobottles in the TX-450 rotor.
 5. Re-suspend each pellet in 165 ml cold dI H2O.
 6. Pellet as in #4.